Quantum DeepONet: Neural operators accelerated by quantum computing: Ideal quantum simulation results

-Consider the 1D advection equation: with initial condition $u(x, 0) = u_0(x)$ and periodic boundary condition.
-Our objective is to learn the operator that maps $u_0(x)$ to the solution $u(x,t)$: The initial condition $u_0(x)$ is sampled from GRF with Exp-Sine-Squared kernel, formulated as Here, $p$ is the periodicity of the kernel and is set to $1$.
+Here, $p$ is the periodicity of the kernel and is set to $1$.
 We choose $l=1.5$ and derive the ground truth using the analytical solution $u(x,t)=u_0(x-t)$.
 For branch inputs $u_0(x)$, 20 sensors are uniformly placed (see one example in Fig.~\ref{fig: advection_burgers}A left).
 Regarding the trunk inputs, we employ a grid of $50\times50$ points, covering the range of $x$ and $t$.
 We implement the ResNet~\cite{he2016deep} architecture in both branch and trunk nets, which has a formulation of $\vect{x}' = \sigma(\vect{W}\vect{x}+\vect{b})+\vect{x}$ for each layer.
 This approach effectively mitigate the issue of gradient vanishing during training.
 The final test error of classical prediction reaches $2.25\%$.
-Ideal simulation of quantum DeepONet yeilds the same error: $2.25\%$.
-Fig.~\ref{fig: advection_burgers}A provides an example of illustrating the ground truth, predictions of quantum DeepONet and the absolute error between them.
+Ideal simulation of quantum DeepONet yields the same error: $2.25\%$.
+The quantum DeepONet, with $3081$ trainable parameters, matches the accuracy of the classical DeepONet, which achieves an error of $1.91\%$ using $3171$ trainable parameters (Table~\ref{tab: quantum-deeponet results}).
+Fig.~\ref{fig: advection_burgers}A provides an example of illustrating the ground truth, predictions of quantum DeepONet, and the absolute error between them.